For information on wildfires in California, please click here.

+Once international travel resumes we will begin working with media on famils to California again.
 Visit California runs a number of PR fams throughout the year, both in groups, and for individual journalists.
 All PR fams must visit a minimum of three distinct areas within the state.
 Visit California runs influencer and new media content trips as well as traditional media famils.

 The Visit California team has full discretion over the number and range of media titles, content creators, and journalists that it may invite on a famil.

-Visit California can assist journalists, content creators and influencers in a range of ways, including providing flight, accommodation, on-ground transport, and itinerary and planning support.
+Once international travel resumes, Visit California can assist journalists, content creators and influencers in a range of ways, including providing flight, accommodation, on-ground transport, and itinerary and planning support.
 This can extend to a fully sponsored trip.

 The Visit California team maintains discretion about which trips it supports, and to what extent.

-Visit California hosts trade roadshows every two years in Australia and New Zealand, typically in October.
+Typically, Visit California hosts trade roadshows every two years in Australia and New Zealand, typically in October.
 These missions invite California delegates in-market, commonly, up to 15 California delegates will come to the market.

 In addition to these roadshows, Visit California hosts Club California Agent training events four times per year, visiting capital cities in Australia and New Zealand.
-In order to know when these events are coming up, sign up to the California STAR digital training platform
+In order to know when these events are coming up, sign up to the California STAR digital training platform.

 We’re working on it!
 While we don’t have a list of which of our suppliers offer agent discounts, we can supply you with direct contacts for your targeted suppliers.

-While we don’t recommend having a car in either of our gateway cities of L.A. or San Francisco (Ubers/rideshare/taxis and public transport are ever abundant), picking up a hire car is the best way to explore the compact diversity that the state offers.
+While we don’t recommend having a car in either of our gateway cities of L.A. or San Francisco (Ubers/rideshare/taxis and public transport are ever-abundant), picking up a hire car is the best way to explore the compact diversity that the state offers.
 In two hours on California’s extensive state highways, you can go from surfing underneath the Golden Gate Bridge, or on Santa Monica beach, to skiing at Lake Tahoe or Big Bear, so road trips are an absolute must-do for any traveller.

 There are many places we recommend to try star-spotting, especially in LA.
 Obviously, Hollywood can be a hotspot, as can the bars and spas in West Hollywood, and shops in Rodeo Drive and Beverly Hills.